GARWOOD & VOIGT

 GV@garwood-voigt.com

-We guarantee all items to be genuine, in good condition and returnable within fourteen days for a full refund (excl. postage) if not satisfactory for whatever reason.
+We guarantee all items to be genuine, in good condition and returnable within thirty (trade: eight) days for a full refund (excl. postage) if not satisfactory for whatever reason.
 For our full Terms and Conditions click the link on our Catalogues page.

 Measurements are given in centimetres, height by width, excluding margins.